Pre-sleep rituals or bedtime routines are really good to introduce to your baby around three months old.

 - Take bub into the bedroom, dim the light, turn on the white noise and change them

 - Wrap them in their snuggle or pop on their sleepbag

 - Cuddle your baby and read them a story

 - Cuddle your baby and talk to them about what they did that day (your voice is so soothing to them)

 - Do a final feed and transition them into their Moses basket or cot

 Pre-sleep rituals for babies aged six to 12 months

-Slightly older babies can enjoy a bit more winding down time (six to 12 months).
+Slightly older babies (aged six to 12 months) can enjoy a bit more winding down time.

 - Saying goodnight to everyone (babies love to be carried around to say goodnight to family, pets, or even their favourite toys!)